allenwp/AgX-GLSL-Shaders/README.md

 80% to 97% | Red
 High Clip | White

+For exposure-stop range reference, here is the exposure sweep:
 ![ea6deefe57f43e8684b6be27e3964fae_d676374d-3b8b-4e65-b048-5a17fd083a7f](https://github.com/EaryChow/AgX/assets/59176246/da259308-5d6f-409b-bf5b-4bd4c8fd4ec3)

 **Looks**
 "Looks" are artistic adjustment to the image formation chain.
-The artistic adjustment can happen before image formation in the Open Domain, or after the image formation in Closed Domain.
-This config currently features two post-formation looks.

-- `Punchy` A post-formation look that makes the image look more “punchy”.
-Technically it’s just a power curve of 1.35 post-formation.
+- `Punchy` A contrast look that makes the image look more “punchy” by darkening the entire image.

-- `Green Ink` A post-formation look that tints the lower range greenish and higher range warm.

 - `Greyscale` Turn the image into greyscale.
 Luminance coefficients are BT.2020’s CIE 2012 values, evaluated in Linear state.